datastaxdevs/workshop-storage-attached-indexes/README.md

 This is why I kept varying the case used in our queries above.
 You could NOT have done does this with a traditional Cassandra query.

 How about [normalize](https://docs.datastax.com/en/dse/6.8/cql/cql/cql_reference/cql_commands/cqlCreateCustomIndex.html#cqlCreateCustomIndex__cqlCreateCustomIndexOptions)?
-Basically, this means that special characters, like vowels with diacritics should be indexed as the base letter only, which also makes things easier to match.
-The actual value is stored in the table record.
-An example is to insert code that uses `Å (U+212B)` and SELECT code that uses `Å (U+00C5)`.
+Basically, this means that special characters, like vowels with diacritics can be represented by multiple binary representations for the same character, which also makes things easier to match.

+An example would be a row with a column value that contained the character `Å (U+212B)`.
+With **normalize** enabled a query that used the character `Å (U+00C5)` would find that row.
+This saves from the need to find all unicode variations for a single character.

 📘 **Command to execute**